-The Company entered into an employment agreement with Mark E Jones III (the "Jones Employment Agreement") dated July 20, 2010; an employment agreement (the "Appleyard Agreement") dated December 10, 2015 with Nicholas Appleyard; an employment agreement (the "Brunsdon Agreement") dated December 10, 2015 with Scott Brunsdon; an employment agreement (the "Srivastava Agreement") dated December 10, 2015 with R. Mohan Srivastava and a management agreement (the "Pereira Management Agreement") dated July 20, 2010 with Geopex - E.L.
-Da Silva Pereira-Me ("Geopex"), a company wholly-owned by Elton Pereira pursuant to which Mr. Pereira's services are provided to the Company.
+The Company entered into an employment agreement with Mark E Jones III (the "Jones Employment Agreement") dated July 20, 2010 and was terminated in 2019; an employment agreement (the "Appleyard Agreement") dated December 10, 2015 with Nicholas Appleyard; an employment agreement (the "Brunsdon Agreement") dated December 10, 2015 with Scott Brunsdon; an employment agreement (the "Srivastava Agreement") dated December 10, 2015 with R. Mohan Srivastava, which was terminated in 2018 and a management agreement (the "Pereira Management Agreement") dated July 20, 2010 with Geopex - E.L.
+Da Silva Pereira-Me ("Geopex"), a company wholly-owned by Elton Pereira pursuant to which Mr. Pereira's services were provided to the Company until its termination in 2018.

 The Jones Employment Agreement entitles Mr. Jones to certain payments on a change of control or for termination of employment without cause or upon death in the amount equal to 23 months of his then current salary.
+This agreement was terminated in June 2019.